The Margaret and Terry Stent Director Smithsonian American Art Museum

 Elizabeth Broun is responsible for the nation’s premier collection of American art and major exhibition, research, publication, education and new media programs.

 During Broun’s tenure, the museum has become a leader in distance learning, Web-based resources, research databases and new media.
-In addition, the museum has developed a significant national education program.
+In addition, the museum has developed a significant national education program and innovative uses of technology in all aspects of the museum program.
 Broun conceived and secured funding for many of the museum’s core programs and new public spaces—a conservation center, an art storage and study center, an enclosed courtyard, an auditorium and an education center—in the museum’s main building, a magnificently renovated National Historic Landmark located in the heart of a revitalized downtown cultural district.

 The innovative Lunder Conservation Center is the first art conservation facility that allows the public permanent behind-the-scenes views of the preservation work of museums.
 The Luce Foundation Center for American Art is the only visible art storage and study center in Washington, with thousands of artworks on public display.
 The Robert and Arlene Kogod Courtyard is a public gathering space designed by the world-renowned architectural firm Foster + Partners.
 The Nan Tucker McEvoy Auditorium, a 346-seat space, is the first such facility for the museum.
 The MacMillian Education Center is equipped with a state-of-the-art video conferencing system that allows for an expanded national and international distance learning program.